Taken 3: Plot

 Bryan chases Stuart's car, but a pursuing SUV ambushes him, forcing his car over a cliff.
-Bryan survives, hijacks another car, and follows the attackers to a roadside liquor store.
+Bryan survives, hijacks another car, and follows the attacking terrorists to a roadside liquor store.
 Bryan kills the men, then abducts and interrogates Stuart using waterboarding.
-Stuart confesses that his former business partner and ex-Russian Spetsnaz operator, Oleg Malankov, murdered Lenore because Stuart owes him money; Stuart exposed Bryan's identity to Malankov out of jealousy.
+Stuart confesses that his former business partner and ex-Russian Spetsnaz operator, Oleg Malankov, a mob boss and terrorist leader, murdered Lenore because Stuart owes him money; Stuart exposed Bryan's identity to Malankov out of jealousy.

 With assistance from his old colleagues and a nervous Stuart, Bryan gains entry to Malankov's heavily secured penthouse.
 After Bryan kills Malankov's guards and fights Malankov, a mortally-wounded Malankov reveals that Stuart planned Lenore's murder and framed Bryan as part of a business deal to collect a $12,000,000 life insurance policy.
-Malankov adds that when Stuart failed to kill Bryan, he used Bryan to try and kill Malankov so Stuart could keep the insurance money.
+Malankov adds that when Stuart failed to kill Bryan, he used Bryan to try to kill Malankov so Stuart could keep the insurance money.

 Meanwhile, Stuart abducts Kim, intending to flee with the money.
 Under police pursuit, Bryan arrives at the airport in Malankov's Porsche as Stuart's private plane is preparing for takeoff.
 After destroying the landing gear with the Porsche, Bryan overpowers Stuart.
 Heeding Kim's pleas, Bryan refrains from killing Stuart, but warns him to expect retribution if he escapes justice or receives a reduced prison sentence.
 Dotzler and the LAPD arrive and arrest Stuart while Bryan is cleared.

-In the aftermath, Kim tells Bryan she wants to name her baby after her mother if it's a girl.
+In the aftermath, Kim tells Bryan she wants to name her child after her mother if it's a girl.